What is PMOS (Polyendocrine Metabolic Ovarian Syndrome)?

 The Down Low

-How Common is PCOS?
+How Common is PMOS?

-What Are The Symptoms of PCOS?
+What Are The Symptoms of PMOS?

 We understand that everyone’s body holds this condition in different ways and so it’s near impossible to list all the symptoms here.
-If you don’t see your symptoms here but feel or know you have PCOS, we see you.
+If you don’t see your symptoms here but feel or know you have PMOS, we see you.

 To keep it simple, individuals with this condition usually experience symptoms that fall into three main groups: Reproductive, Metabolic/Endocrine and Psychological/Mental Health.